Pradeepa-1602/ministore/README.md

 ONE STORE is a simple console-based shopping application developed using Java and MySQL.

-It allows users to:
+The application allows users to:

-1.View available products
+View available products

-2.Place an order
+Place an order

-3.Store order details in the database
+Store order details in the database

-This project demonstrates JDBC connectivity, SQL queries, and menu-driven programming in Java.
+This project demonstrates the use of JDBC connectivity, SQL queries, and menu-driven programming in Java.